alice-i-cecile/bevy-website/content/foundation/meeting-minutes/2024-02-03/index.md

 Discussed how to pay for the bills associated.
 May need to delay until bank account is open and has funds.

-Cart proposed to transfer a modest sum (~$2000) to fund the account from his personal account.
-Will cover hosting costs with that money, and then will be reimbursed.
+Cart will cover hosting costs personally initially, and then will be reimbursed.

 Unanimously approved.